Caleb Clark, Chair and Academic Advisor: Educational Technology MAT

 Lisa is a 28-year veteran public school art and technology teacher who fell in love with technology when it first slipped into her art room in the 1980s.
 She currently teaches art and technology courses for Virtual High School and Community College of VT online, as well as face-to-face courses for Bennington College’s MATSL (second language) program.
 She’s a working artist and Web designer.

-She holds a BA is from the University of Montana in art and education and an MAT from Marlboro College Graduate School.
+She holds a BA is from the University of Montana in art and education and an MAT from the Marlboro College Graduate and Professional Studies Program.